melounek/switch-css-transition-group/README.md

 Similar like if you are using `ReactCSSTransitionGroup` and `Switch` there are available properties:
  - `location` - your history.location object from `react-router`
  - `transition*` - params from [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html)

+On this [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html) docs page you will also find how to deal with CSS and how customize more the transitions.